fouadbhatti/clean-loader/README.md

 </div>
 ```

-To add scripts at the end of head tag, just insert your code in the following block.
-For e.g you can add mixpanel snippet in the following way.
+To add scripts at the end of head tag, just insert your code in the following block, e.g. you can add mixpanel snippet in the following way.
 Where your token is your mixpanel project key.
 ```html
 <div id="appendHead">
     <!--Mixpanel-->